 The Decision For Employee Demotion

-For instance, if you demote an employee solely based on the work, then a demotion may not work.
+For instance, a demotion may not work if you demote an employee solely based on the work.
 However, proper employee training and development will solve this performace issue much better.

 If you are demoting an employee to cut costs or encourage favouritism in the workplace, that won't work either.
 It will only result in employee turnover.
 So, you must be sure in such cases of your decision.